L4GSP1KE/Upload-Assistant/README.md

 ## **Updating:**
   - To update first navigate into the Upload-Assistant directory: `cd Upload-Assistant`
   - Run a `git pull` to grab latest updates
-  - Run `pip3 install -U -r requirements.txt` to ensure dependencies are up to date
+  - Run `pip3 install --user -U -r requirements.txt` to ensure dependencies are up to date
   ## **CLI Usage:**

   `python3 upload.py /downloads/path/to/content --args`